tgirke/GEN242-2021/content/en/assignments/Projects/project_data.md

 ## GitHub repositories for projects

-Students will work on the course projects within GitHub repositories, one for each course project.
+Students will work on their course projects within GitHub repositories, one for each student.
 These project repositories are private and have been shared with each student via GitHub Classroom.
 To populate a course project with an initial project workflow, please follow the instructions given.